Jordi-Allepuz/Jordi-Allepuz/README.md

     <h1 align="center">Hello &#128075 I am Jordi Allepuz</h1>
     <h2 align="center">Wellcome to my GitHub Profile</h2>
     <p align="center" >
-        I am a multiplatform application developer who is passionate about computers and computing.
-I am learning about diferent fields of computer         science such as databases, markup languages and programming.
+        I am a multiplatform application and web developer who is passionate about computers and computing.
+I am learning about diferent fields of computer         science such as databases, programming, Big Data, Artificial Intelligence.
 Focused on "back-end" languages, although I have always thought that having mixed "back-         end/front-end" knowledge is the most versatile.
     </p>
 </div>